 Organic food does more than help keep toxins out of our soil, water, and air.
-Organic food also keeps dangerous toxins out of your family’s bodies and help keep farmers (and farmers children) safe which is better for everyone’s health.
+Organic food also keeps dangerous toxins out of your family’s bodies and help keep farmers and their families safe, which is better for everyone’s health.

 Organic foods support your local economy and are a good purchase because you’re showing companies and the government where your eco-priorities stand.
 Lastly, if more people purchase organics prices will go down (simple supply and demand) so your purchase can help other families to be able to afford organics.

 That said, currently, organic foods are priced somewhat higher than conventional food items, so if you only have just so many dollars set aside in your budget for organics, you may as well put those dollars to the best possible use.

 Following is a handy list of the foods you should always try to buy organic…

 Veggies & Fruits — in any form (canned, jarred, fresh, frozen, dehydrated, etc.)